ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 The virtual data center name is set to **vdc-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.

 You can also specify a virtual data center name that meets the following requirements:
-* Maximum length is 128 characters.
+* The maximum length is 128 characters.
 * Only alphanumeric, dash (-), and underscore (_) characters are allowed.
-* The name must be unique from active virtual data centers within your account.
-You may create a virtual data center that has the same name as a previously deleted virtual data center.
+* The name must be unique within all active virtual data centers in your account.
+You can create a virtual data center that has the same name as a previously deleted virtual data center.

 ### Resource group
 {: #shared_ordering-resource-group}